PabloSajnovsky/tkScenarist/README.md

-* Fourth tab is a great tool named `Characters`, where you can manage all the characters of your story: name list, character's history log, characters relations (WIP) and so on;
+* Fourth tab is a great tool named `Characters`, where you can manage all the characters of your story: name list, character's history log, characters relations and so on;

-* You also have a menu `Tools > Name database` utility dialog where you can search amongst thousands of names coming from all origins (WIP);
+* You also have a menu `Tools > Name database` utility dialog where you can search amongst thousands of names coming from all origins;

 * Fifth tab is the `Scenario` text zone, with scene browser, contextual hints, estimated page count and estimated movie duration (still WIP);